ADVOCATE FOR TB VACCINE R&D

 TB Vaccine Advocacy Social Media Fellowship

-At the beginning of February 2022, IAVI will officially launch a social media fellowship as part of the TB Vax ARM efforts.
-The fellowship will convene three TB vaccine R&D advocates representing TB affected communities and early career researchers for a social media skill building and campaign development program.
+At the beginning of February 2022, IAVI launched a social media fellowship as part of the TB Vax ARM efforts.
+Cheleka Mpande, Gloriah Moses, and Krystyna Rivera, three TB vaccine R&D advocates representing TB affected communities and early career researchers, came together for an intensive two week social media skill building and campaign development program.

-Starting during the first week of February, the fellowship will engage advocates in a 15 hour program over the course of six weeks, ending in the second week of March.
-In collaboration with the IAVI communications team, the fellows will develop and run a social media-based TB vaccine R&D advocacy campaign in the lead up to the 6th Global Forum on TB Vaccines, taking place between 22-25 February 2022.
+Starting during the first week of February, the fellowship engaged the advocates for a 15 hour program, ending in the second week of March.
+In collaboration with the IAVI communications team, the fellows developed and ran a social media-based TB vaccine R&D advocacy campaign in the lead up to the 6th Global Forum on TB Vaccines, where they called upon members of the global TB community to #Unite4TBVax by sharing how they are helping to make new TB vaccines a reality on the campaign Kudoboard.